Volunteer Opportunities at Palatine Township

 The Palatine Township Food Pantry provides assistance to anyone in need living within our Township boundaries.
 Many clients have traditional families that have had temporary setbacks due to unemployment or illness; single parent families where one income barely pays the rent and senior citizens and the disabled who face spiraling medical costs.
 The pantry has served an average of 345 families each month during the past year.
 Families may come to the Food Pantry every 30 days for groceries, free of charge.
 Volunteers will assist with sorting food items, checking for expiration dates, discarding expired items, and maintaining the pantry area clean and organized as well as assisting clients with their food selection.
 Volunteers are required to keep sensitive organizational information confidential and must comply with the policies and procedures of the organization.

 Outreach programs are a vital community service provided by the Township.
-The following programs are coordinated and administered to help families and individuals who are experiencing financial hardship: Easter Basket, Apple Tree, Thanksgiving, Angel Tree, Adopt A- Family, and Health and Happiness Fair.
+The following programs are coordinated and administered to help families and individuals who are experiencing financial hardship: Easter Basket, Apple Tree, Thanksgiving, Angel Tree and Adopt A- Family.
 Working with our General Assistance office, churches, and other social service agencies in our area, the needs of clients are identified.
 Eligible Outreach recipients must live within the Palatine Township boundaries, and other qualifications include economic guidelines, recommendations by social service agency or school, or resident nomination.
 Volunteers will assist with sorting items for programs, assist with distribution of items to recipients including adults and children.
 Volunteers are required to keep sensitive organizational information confidential and must comply with the policies and procedures of the organization.

 We are looking for volunteers who would like to make a difference in the lives of Palatine Township residents who are at need.
 Please confirm that you meet the minimum requirements to volunteer at Palatine Township.
 (This is different from students volunteering through their schools or those who are seeking volunteer hours for Harper Promise.)